 Business Critical Cookies

 _ga, _gat, _gat_cqc_tracker and _gid

 These cookies are necessary for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by visitors which amount to a request for services, such as logging in or filling in forms.
-Visitors can set their browser to block or alert them about these cookies, but some parts of the site will not then work.
+Visitors can set their browser to block or alert them about these cookies; however, some parts of the site will not then work.
 These cookies do not store any personally identifiable information.

-You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+You can choose to accept or decline cookies although this may prevent you from taking full advantage of the website.

 If you have any comments, queries or complaints about this Privacy Notice or the processing of your personal information please address these to: Data Protection Officer, Central Surrey Health, 4th floor, Dukes Court, Woking, GU21 5BH

 Alternatively, you are entitled to get in touch with the Information Commissioner’s Office (ICO).
 The Information Commissioner’s Office enforces and oversees the Data Protection Regulations.
 To find out more about the information rights in the public interest, further details can be found at: www.ico.org.uk